freezy/dmd-extensions/README.md

 ## Credits

-- NoEx for the excellent TPA grabber code.
+- NoEx for the excellent TPA grabber code, as well as the Pinball FX3 memory grabber.
 - Tom Speirs, Lucky1, CarnyPriest and Russdx for their help on the DMD code
 - Lucky1 for instructions and details about the coloring feature
 - DJRobX for helping with the dynamic coloring, better performance and much more.